Our Services

 Helpful Resources

-Mild to moderate neutrophil elevation is very common in pregnancy and usually reflects normal immune changes, especially later in pregnancy and during labor.
+Mild to moderate neutrophil elevation is very common during pregnancy and typically reflects normal immune system changes, particularly in the later trimesters and during labor.

 If your blood test shows neutrophils high during pregnancy, it's natural to wonder what that means.
 Neutrophils are a type of white blood cell that help your body fight infection.
 When their levels rise, it can sometimes signal inflammation or illness.